mazwat/mazwat.github.io/making-circuits-lm.md

 voltage is 3 volts.
 -  **LED current** The standard load on an LED is about 20 milli amps The great thing with this this
-- **Voltage drop** - This is the voltage being used in the circuit by the LED
+- **Voltage drop** - This is the voltage being used in the circuit by the LED.
+Typically, the forward voltage of an LED is **between 1.8 and 3.3 volts**.
+It varies by the color of the LED.
+A red LED typically drops around 1.7 to 2.0 volts, but since both voltage drop and light frequency increase with band gap, a blue LED may drop around 3 to 3.3 volts.